yinjie0622/PGHE-Net/README.md

 ### Contact us

-If I have any inquiries or questions regarding our work, please feel free to contact us at yinjie13@stu.cdut.edu.cn.
+If you have any inquiries or questions regarding our work, please feel free to contact us at yinjie13@stu.cdut.edu.cn.